josephdadams/TallyArbiter-RelayListener/readme.md

 1. Download the Tally Arbiter source code.
 1. Open a terminal window and change directory to the folder where you placed the source code.
 1. Type `npm install` to install all necessary libraries.
 1. Type `node index.js` within the this folder.
+If you receive a permissions error, you may need to run the software as root, with `sudo node index.js`.
 1. If this folder does not contain the `config_relays.json` file, an error will occur.
 A sample configuration file is provided.

 **RUNNING AS A SERVICE:**